Murder Defense Attorneys in New Orleans

 Aggressive Representation When You Need It Most

 Have you been accused of murder in New Orleans?
 Or do you believe you are under suspicion of such a serious crime?
-You need an aggressive and professional criminal defense lawyer familiar with Louisiana law and procedures at your side.
+You need an aggressive and professional murder defense lawyer familiar with Louisiana law and procedures at your side.

 At The Burrell Firm, LLC, our New Orleans murder defense attorneys have worked directly with clients for nearly a decade to help those who have been accused of serious crimes get their charges reduced, dropped, or dismissed.
 We understand that the legal system can be unfair and intimidating, and we want to help you navigate it—no matter what your crime or circumstances may be.
 Our firm also has an office in Ruston, so we are available to defend clients throughout the entire state of Louisiana.